Choices, choices, choices

 North, or Noord as the Amsterdammers know it, is a requirement on any trip to Amsterdam.
 In direct contrast to the city, Noord is surrounded by nature but it also has an industrial vibe due to its vast history and current reincarnation as one of Amsterdam’s cultural favourites.
 A short ferry ride from central opens up a completely new world.

 Noord is like a village across the Ij.
 Home to the infamous Skate Café and Pllek, Noord has something to cater for just about everyone!
 On the way back, check out This is Holland — an interactive 5D flight silmulation over the quintessential sights of the Netherlands.
 Definitely a fun ride for the family.

-If you’re not so confident about navigating your way, we recommend taking a bike tour with Pim, who takes you to hidden pockets of Amsterdam’s residential neighbourhoods like Westerpark and North and shares the stories behind them.
+If you’re not so confident about navigating your way, we recommend taking a bike tour that takes you to hidden pockets of Amsterdam’s residential neighbourhoods like Westerpark and North and shares the stories behind them.